MRCIEU/DEEP_mqtls/README.md

 The ancestry labels provided by HGDP+1kGP includes: EUR (European), CSA (Central/South Asian), AFR (African), EAS (East Asian), MID (Middle Eastern), and AMR (Admixed American - an imprecise label introduced by the 1kGP to describe individuals with recent admixture from multiple continents including Amerindigenous ancestry).
 All of US applied the same reference panel as described in pan-UKB.

 which part of Africa, e.g. West, east and south ; TopMed and H3 Africa.
+AGVP contains 18 African populations, including 2 populations from the 1000 Genomes Project.

 | Project  | Super_pop | Description                             | Sample_size | Which part of Africa |
 |----------|-----------|-----------------------------------------|-------------|----------------------|